evanlinde/prtg_push/README.md

 These scripts use curl's `--insecure` option in order to work with your PRTG system's (likely) untrusted certificate.
 If you're using https and care about identity verification and not just having encryption, you'll want to make sure your system's cert is trusted and then remove this option.

+# PowerShell

+The powershell scripts are roughly equivalent to their bash counterparts.
+The most notable differences are the flags used to specify command line options (e.g. `-probeAddress` vs. `-a`).
+Additionally, there is not an equivalent to curl's `--insecure` option applied with `Invoke-WebRequest`.
+The `prtg_push.ps1` script does not accept the three-part output from custom ssh scripts.

+Full details on the command line options are available in each script's help.
+(Run `get-help .\prtg_push.ps1` [for example] to view help, or read the script file.)